 - Install Threema on your new device and launch it.
 Tap on “or tap here to use an already existing backup”.

-- First, restore your ID backup.
-Then, tap on “Recover from OneDrive” and enter your password.
+- Select the backup file, and enter your password.
 Your Threema data is now being restored.
 Please be patient.

 In the restore menu, you can either enter the long string manually, or you can scan the QR code.
-Restoration is only possible with an ID backup.
+Restoration is only possible with an ID export.
 If you mistakenly scan a public Threema ID, you will see a long string after scanning that starts with “3mid:”.
 Restoration will not be successful in that case.
-Please ensure that you are using an ID backup for restoration.
+Please ensure that you are using an ID export for restoration.

 We have no access to your data.
 If you would like to restore your ID, messages or contacts, you need both a backup and the associated password.
 If some of the information is missing, your data is not accessible anymore.
 We can provide you with the following general recommendations: